onstructive/java-docker/README.md

-# Java Docker by onstructive GmbH
+# Java Docker by onstructive

 This repository provides you custom Java Docker images based on OpenJDK.
 All images extend the OpenJDK image by